iszczesniak/cpp/references/index.md

 # Introduction

+* Reference is an alias (a name) of some data (a variable, a temporary).

+* The syntax of a reference is that of a variable, with object member selection syntax (i.e., `object.member`).

+* A reference must be initialized, and so there are no null references like there can be null pointers.

+* Unlike a pointer, a reference cannot be changed to be an alias of some other data.

+* A reference can be a member of `std::pair` and `std::tuple`, but not of a container or an array.

+* The main use of references:

+  * passing an argument to a function by reference,

+  * returning a result from a function by reference,

+  * referencing data in an object member field.

 C++ references are like no references of other languages, because at run-time they might not exists (that can be optimized out at the compile-time).